Target Usage: To make use of multiple timelines of work in a local repository.

 git merge --no-ff add-swimming

---ff-only: Merge goes ahead only if a fast-forward merge is possible.--ff: Explicitly specify a fast-forward merge is preferred, but allows creating a merge commit if a fast-forward merge is not possible.
-In fact, this is Git's the default behaviour even if you don't use this option.
-So, the option is not useful unless the relevant default merge behaviour has been changed previously.
+--ff-only: Merge only if a fast-forward merge is possible.--ff: Prefer a fast-forward merge, but allow a merge commit if fast-forwarding is not possible.
+This is Git's default behavior, so the option is useful only if the default has been changed.

 Trigger the branch operation using the following menu button: